kz882/gym/README.md

 * Obstacles added
 * More control over the agent
 * Easy to modify the reward function
+* Control where to position the car and its speed

 Here some images of some changes: